Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 \section{Beyond mean-field effects and \texorpdfstring{\ac{CEP}}{CEP} fluctuation induced first order phase transition}

 In this section, we analyse the phase transition between the ordered and rotating phase below the upper critical dimension $d_c=4$ in detail.
-We first argue in Sec. \ref{subsec:EP1storder} that the enhanced fluctuations due to the \ac{CEP} make a continuous transition between static and rotating phase impossible below $d_c=4$ for all $N>1$.
+We first argue in Sec. \ref{subsec:EP1storder} that the enhanced fluctuations due to the \ac{CEP} tend to restore the symmetry and we will show that it makes a continuous transition between static and rotating phase impossible below $d_c=4$ for all $N>1$.

 We then perform a deeper analysis of the case of $O(2)$.
 We show how the inclusion of enhanced fluctuations in the vicinity of the \ac{CEP} give rise to a fluctuation induced, weakly first order transition.
 We show that the \ac{CEP} induces a resonance condition on momenta, linked to the presence of the additional exceptional momentum scale $q_{EP}=\delta/v^2$, signalling the spectral position of the EP as discussed in Sec \ref{subsec:gaussian_fluctuations}, and rendering the standard derivative expansion impossible.
 In addition, we find that this leads to a subdominant contribution of two-loop corrections compared to their one-loop counterparts, which on the level of the diagrammatics is reminiscent of Brazovskii's seminal work~\cite{Brazovskii75}, and Swift and Hohenberg's later RG analysis~\cite{Hohenberg1995}.
 The physical origin is a different one, though.
-This allows for a resummation of the perturbative series in the long wavelength limit, or equivalently, renders the \ac{DSE} one-loop exact.
+This allows for a resummation of the perturbative series in the long wavelength limit, or equivalently, renders the \ac{DSE} one-loop.
 We then discuss how this generalizes to the $N>2$ case.